-TO APPROVE, ON AN ADVISORY BASIS, THE COMPENSATION OF THE BANK'S EXECUTIVE OFFICERS
+TO APPROVE, ON A NON-BINDING ADVISORY BASIS, THE COMPENSATION OF THE BANK'S EXECUTIVE OFFICERS

-While we are not subject to the Dodd-Frank Wall Street Reform and Consumer Protection Act's (the "Dodd-Frank Act") rules governing say on pay and say on frequency, an advisory vote on the frequency of stockholders votes on executive officers' compensation was first conducted in connection with the 2011 Annual Meeting of Shareholders in conformity thereunder.
-The Board recommended, and the Bank's shareholders agreed, that the advisory vote on executive compensation be held on an annual basis.
-Accordingly, the Bank is providing shareholders with an advisory vote on compensation programs for the Bank's executive officers (sometimes referred to as "say on pay").
+While we are not subject to the Dodd-Frank Wall Street Reform and Consumer Protection Act's (the "Dodd-Frank Act") rules governing say-on-pay and say-on-frequency, an advisory vote on the frequency of stockholders votes on executive officers' compensation was first conducted in connection with the 2011 Annual Meeting of Shareholders in conformity thereunder.
+In 2011, when the last say-on-frequency non-binding advisory vote was conducted, the Board recommended, and the Bank's shareholders agreed, that the advisory vote on executive compensation be held on an annual basis.
+Accordingly, the Bank is providing shareholders with an advisory vote on compensation programs for the Bank's executive officers (sometimes referred to as "say-on-pay").
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of the Bank's executive officers as described in this Proxy Statement.

 This vote is nonbinding.
-The Board and the Nomination and Compensation Committee, which is comprised solely of independent directors (see below), expects to take into account the outcome of the vote when considering future executive officers' compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.
+The Board and the Nomination and Compensation Committee, which pursuant to its Charter is comprised solely of independent directors (see below), expects to take into account the outcome of the vote when considering future executive officers' compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.

 As described in detail under "Compensation of Executive Officers and Directors," included elsewhere in this Proxy Statement, the Bank's compensation programs are designed to attract, motivate and retain highly qualified executive officers who are able to achieve corporate objectives and create stockholder value.
 Equity compensation in the form of stock options and restricted stock units that are subject to further time-based vesting is a significant component of executive compensation.
 We believe that our compensation programs, with their balance of short-term incentives (including cash bonus awards) and long-term incentives (including equity awards that vest between three and four years) reward sustained performance that is aligned with long-term shareholder interests.
-Shareholders are encouraged to read "Compensation of Executive Officers and Directors" and the related narrative disclosure included elsewhere in this Proxy Statement.
+Shareholders are encouraged to read "Compensation of Executive Officers and Directors" and the related narrative disclosure included elsewhere in this Proxy Statement for a more detailed description of the Bank's compensation programs and plans.

-For the reasons outlined above, and further described and explained elsewhere in this Proxy Statement, we believe that our executive compensation program is well-designed, appropriately aligns executive pay with the Bank's performance and incentivizes desirable behavior.
+For the reasons outlined above, and further described and explained elsewhere in this Proxy Statement, we believe that our executive compensation program is well-designed, appropriately aligns executive pay with the Bank's performance, and incentivizes desirable behavior.
 Accordingly, we are asking you to endorse our executive officers' compensation program by voting for the following resolution: